How to Fill

 6. Prioritise items

-If you do run out of space in your skip, you’ll want to make sure all of the most important items are already in it.
+If you do run out of space in your skip, you’ll want to make sure all of the important items are already in it.
 Sort your waste by priority!
 You can do this by assessing which items you can easily dispose of yourself, and which would be harder to manage alone.

 As an example, heavy waste like rubble and soil is best taken in a skip, whereas old household junk and small furniture could be easier to transport to the local tip yourself.